 - surgical procedures to remove or pulverize a stone

-The most common cause of kidney infections is bacteria, such as E. coli, which lives in your bowel, traveling through your ureter into the bladder and kidneys.
-Symptoms are similar to those of other urinary tract infections, and include:
+The most common cause of kidney infections is bacteria, such as E. coli, which lives in your bowel, traveling through your ureter, and into the bladder and kidneys.
+Symptoms are similar to those of other urinary tract infections, and may include:

 - back and abdominal pain

 - feeling an urgent need to urinate

 With a kidney infection, you’re likely to also feel sick, and may experience:

 Permanent kidney damage and a life threatening blood infection can result from an untreated kidney infection, so seek prompt medical attention if you suspect a kidney infection.
 Your doctor will prescribe antibiotics to fight off the bacteria.

 Your appendix is a small tube that attaches to your large intestine and sits in the lower right side of your body.
 In about 9 percent of Americans, the appendix becomes inflamed and infected.
 This is called appendicitis.
 It’s most common in people between 10 and 30 years old.